 This is our story and we want to share it with you.
 Let your curiosity fuel you as you embark on carefree road trips in and around Route 97.
-The Interior Cascades region has some of the most diverse outdoor and cultural experiences in North America.
+The Columbia Cascades region has some of the most diverse outdoor and cultural experiences in North America.
 Route 97 is at the core of your journey.
 From here, venture off on numerous side trips and detours that indulge your sense of adventure.
-You’ll come home with some a fabulous story or two to tell.
+You’ll come home with a fabulous story or two to tell.

 Take a Road Trip